patel-vivek-data-x/patel-vivek-data-x/README.md

 ### 📂 Projects

 #### [U.S. Data Analyst Job Market Analysis](https://github.com/patel-vivek-data-x/data-analyst-job-market)
-`Descriptive & Prescriptive Analytics · Python · DuckDB · SQL · Tableau · Excel`
+`Descriptive & Prescriptive Analytics · Python · DuckDB · SQL · Tableau · Excel · GitHub Actions`

+**The question:** What does the U.S. data analyst job market actually look like for someone trying to break into it — which skills matter, which markets pay, and what should an early-career candidate realistically expect?

+**The stakeholder:** Early-career data analysts making real decisions about skill investment, market targeting, and salary negotiation.

 17,076 post-deduplication job postings scraped across Indeed, LinkedIn, and Adzuna — enriched with BLS OES May 2024 wage benchmarks.
 Every finding confirmed against a primary query and at least one independent cross-validation before inclusion.
 Seven confidence-rated claims.
 Five recommendations with explicit boundary conditions.
-Four formally refused because the data couldn't support them.
+Four formally refused because the data couldn't support them — each refusal documented with the evidence threshold that would be required to reverse it.

 - $58,000+ compensation gap between highest and lowest-paying sectors for the same occupational code — metro and industry operate as independent levers
 - Five role archetypes mapped from skill co-occurrence patterns — general analyst leads at 49.83% of postings
 - Structural salary transparency gap at entry level — fewer than 100 postings disclose salary at entry tier
-- Four recommendations formally refused, each with documented evidence threshold and what would be required to make them
+- Four recommendations formally refused, each with documented evidence threshold and the specific analysis that would be required to make them defensible

 → [View project page](https://patel-vivek-data-x.github.io/project-da.html)